Game-of-whales/GOW-SDK-IOS/README.md

         return true;
      }
  ```

+In order to check if there is an experiment at the start of the application, subscribe to `onConnected` callback (see _Step 3_).
+If the experiment exists, `CanStartExperiment` will be called before `onConnected`.

 When the experiment is finished, `OnExperimentEnded` method will be called.
 You are able to remove all experiment changes or keep them for further work regardless of the experiment: